AT IAM, WE BELIEVE

-At IAM, we believe that religious fundamentalism, the evil of patriarchy, ignorance around the full diversity of sex, sexual orientation and gender identity, in combination with a lack of exposure to diverse interpretations of sacred texts and the lived realities of sexual minorities, stand in the way of true democracy and the full realisation of human rights for all people in South Africa and the rest of Africa.
+That religious fundamentalism, the evil of patriarchy, ignorance around the full diversity of sex, sexual orientation, gender identity and gender expressions, in combination with a lack of exposure to diverse interpretations of sacred texts and the lived realities of sexual minorities, stand in the way of true democracy and the full realisation of human rights for all people in Africa.

-This was fuelled by ever increasing religious homophobia and the slogan that gained popularity that homosexuality is un-African, excluding LGBTI’s from basic human rights.
-And religious leaders are, in many ways and in many contexts, at the forefront of teaching negatively about sexuality which in turn produces or condones violence against LGBTI people and the retaining or strengthening of anti-homosexuality legislation.
-While this concern is shared, an alternative constructive religious voice against the detrimental effects is not heard strong enough in Africa.
+This in turn produces or condones violence against LGBTIQ+ people and reinforces anti-homosexuality legislation.
+While this concern is shared, an alternative constructive religious voice against the detrimental effects is not heard strongly enough in Africa.